tinymce/tinymce-docs/integrations/react.md

     export default App;
     ```
-    This javascript file will create the class `App` containing a TinyMCE editor configured to replicate the example on the [Basic example page]({{site.baseurl}}/docs/demo/basic-example/).
+    This JavaScript file will create the class `App` containing a TinyMCE editor configured to replicate the example on the [Basic example page]({{site.baseurl}}/docs/demo/basic-example/).
-6. Provide access to TinyMCE using Tiny Cloud or TinyMCE Self-hosted.
+6. Provide access to TinyMCE using the Tiny Cloud, TinyMCE Self-hosted or by bundling TinyMCE using a module loader.

     * **Tiny Cloud**

         Include the `apiKey` option in the editor element and include your [TinyMCE API key]({{site.baseurl}}/signup/).